 This namelist requires the simultaneous definition of the namelist \$GEXP.
-This namelist defines the parameter for a nongradient optimization of exponents or coordinates for example.
+This namelist defines the parameter for a non-gradient optimization of exponents or coordinates for example.
 The optimization is done by means of the TRUDGE program (written by Prof. H.F.
 King at the University of Buffalo) based on conjugate gradient optimization search.
 The optimization is defined by the routine EXPNRG that assigns the parameters to be optimized.
 The routine is presently set up to optimize Gaussian exponents of uncontracted primitives, without enforcing any constraints (two non-symmetry equivalent H atoms have their p function exponents optimized separately).
 The user may have to modify the source code in this subroutine to tailor it to his own specification.

-KSTART indicates the conjugate gradient direction in which the optimization will proceed (default = -1) -1indicates that this is a non-restart run.
-0corresponds to a restart run.
+KSTART indicates the conjugate gradient direction in which the optimization will proceed (default = -1)

+-1 ....indicates that this is a non-restart run.

+0 .... corresponds to a restart run.

 TIMLIM maximum CPU time for the optimization to go on.
-The program times out then and punches on FT07 all the restart data to be read in a subsequent run.
-These data include JSTART, TOLF, TOLR, FNOISE, FNOT, RNOT, CURV, ALPH, and V. For further information, see the source code in the file $dr2.f$ (default = 100000.0 seconds).
+The program times out then and punches on code in the file dr2.f (default = 100000.0 seconds).

+FT07 all the restart data to be read in a subsequent run.
+These data include JSTART, TOLF, TOLR, FNOISE, FNOT, RNOT, CURV, ALPH, and V. For further information, see the source